-Then consequently as with long-term use of many other drugs, when the opiates wear-off, the withdrawal symptoms begin to set in—these are generally what keeps an opiate user coming back.
+Then consequently as with the long-term use of many other drugs, when the opiates wear-off, the withdrawal symptoms begin to set in—these are generally what keeps an opiate user coming back.

 Signs Of An Opiate Overdose

 Not every opiate overdose or overdose timeline looks the same.
 They can depend widely on how much of a drug a person has used; along with other variables like other drugs involved or type of opiate at hand.
-Some of most common signs of an opiate overdose are:
+Some of the most common signs of an opiate overdose are: